LaunchCodeEducation/linux/content/userspace-applications/walkthrough/vim/normal-search-file/_index.md

 ## Normal Mode: Search File

-Navigating a file is a crucial skill, however you know the content you need to edit, but don't know the line it exists on.
+Navigating a file is a crucial skill.
 The `Normal` mode of `vim` provides a search function that allows you to search for specific characters, words, phrases, or additional Regular Expressions.

 To perform a search in `vim` `Normal` mode you simply need to press the forward slash (`/`) character and type in your search term.
 While typing `vim` will automatically take you to the first encountered search term from the cursors current location.